How to Build a Professional Photography Portfolio with Zero Clients

 3. You have easy access to these items or activities for zero additional cost.

-For example, if I’m indoor climbing with a friend, maybe I bring my camera there and ask the owners if I can take some photos.
+For example, if I’m indoor rock climbing with a friend, maybe I bring my camera there and ask the owners if I can take some photos.
 I could double down and ask my climbing partner to wear some specific athletic apparel which I could also photograph.
 My point is I already like the activity, I’m familiar with it, and I know what would make sense technically to make an appealing image.

 Once you’ve gone through your archives and photographed some products or activities you frequently use or do, it’s time to digitally showcase your skillset.
 You can either create a website or if money is tight, an aesthetically designed PDF of your work.
-I love to use Canva as they have many great templates for photography portfolios at zero cost.
-If that’s still too much technical prowess, you can create an organized Google Drive folder or Dropbox folder of your diverse range of work.
+I to use Canva as they have many great templates for photography portfolios at zero cost.
+If that’s still too much technical prowess, you can create an organized Google folder or Dropbox folder of your diverse range of work.

 Be sure to not just lazily throw 100 photos into a drive.
 Consider labeling them by genre or by industry so that when you go to send this drive to a prospective client, they can easily navigate to images that are closest to what their business is selling.
 The same goes for your PDF and website.
 Be sure to organize your portfolio in a way that makes sense and is organized.